Natallllyyy333/CI_PP1_HH/README_History.md

 - Introduces the user to the website with a themed banner
 - Eye-Catching Imagery – High-quality visuals to grab attention.
 - Headline & Subheadline – Title of the page, motto and content overview
+- User stories covered: 2

 ![Hero Section](./docs/features/feature-hero-section.jpg)

 ### Content Showcase Module
 - Allowes the user to see diverse content formats in a scannable way
 - Allowes the user to see duration, media type and topics.
-- User stories covered: 13
+- User stories covered: 3

 ![Content Showcase Module](./docs/features/feature-content_showcase_module.jpg)